dotnet/android-samples/GooglePlayServices/README.md

-This solution uses the Google Play Services (Froyo) component to demonstrate a few uses of the maps API included within Google Play Services.
+This solution uses the Xamarin Google Play Services NuGet to demonstrate a few uses of the maps API included within Google Play Services.

-Note that this solution WILL NOT BUILD until the component is reloaded by opening this solution within Xamarin Studio or Visual Studio.
-You will also need to add your own Google Maps API key in the Android Manifest.xml file for this sample to run correctly.
+You will need to add your own Google Maps API key in the Android Manifest.xml file for this sample to run correctly.

 For information on obtaining a Google Maps API key, see